laderast/xvhelper/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-> Note: This package will be transferred over to a DNAnexus repository -
-> I will provide information about its location here when I can.

 > Note: this package was recently named `dxhelper`.
 It has been renamed
 > to `xvhelper` to reflect that it is not software that is released by
 > DNAnexus product.